A 30-Day CGM Experiment for PCOS: Food, Stress, Sleep, ACV, Bitters & Berberine (While Breastfeeding)

 Week 4

-Berberine (only 2–3 times total) + combination testing.
+Berberine (only 2–3 times total)

 Final 4 days:

 I’ll live normally and assess averages.
+See which hack my body responds best to.

 How I’m Maxx-ing The 30 Days